arthursw/wetlands/docs/getting_started.md

-### Simplified Execution with [`env.importModule`][cema.environment.Environment.importModule]
+### Simplified Execution with [`env.importModule`][wetlands.environment.Environment.importModule]

-To demonstrates the most straightforward way to use Cema, we will create an environment, install `cellpose`, and run a segmentation function defined in a separate file ([`example_module.py`](https://github.com/arthursw/cema/blob/main/examples/example_module.py)) within that isolated environment.
+To demonstrates the most straightforward way to use Wetlands, we will create an environment, install `cellpose`, and run a segmentation function defined in a separate file ([`example_module.py`](https://github.com/arthursw/wetlands/blob/main/examples/example_module.py)) within that isolated environment.

-Let's see the main script [`getting_started.py`](https://github.com/arthursw/cema/blob/main/examples/getting_started.py) step by step.
+Let's see the main script [`getting_started.py`](https://github.com/arthursw/wetlands/blob/main/examples/getting_started.py) step by step.

 We will segment the image `img02.png` (available [here](https://www.cellpose.org/static/images/img02.png)).